Policy 1.1: Graduate Degree Requirements – UW Graduate School Skip to content

 • At least four members of the committee (including the Chair(s), GSR, and one additional Graduate Faculty member) must be physically or virtually present at the Final Examination.

-• At the Final Examination the dissertation is evaluated and, if a majority of the supervisory committee members in attendance agree that the evaluation is positive, the recommendation is made to the Dean of the Graduate School (via the committee signature form) that the degree be awarded.
+• At the Final Examination, the dissertation is evaluated and, if a majority of the supervisory committee members in attendance agree that the evaluation is positive, the recommendation is made to the Dean of the Graduate School (via the Committee Signature Form) that the degree be awarded.

-• If members of the doctoral supervisory committee do not agree with the majority recommendation concerning the examination, the minority report portion of the committee signature form must be used.
+• If members of the doctoral supervisory committee do not agree with the majority recommendation concerning the examination, the minority report portion of the Committee Signature Form must be used.

-1.1.4.5 Coursework that may be applied towards doctoral degree requirements
+1.1.4.5 Coursework that may be applied towards doctoral degree requirements.

-With the approval of the graduate program and the Graduate School, a master’s degree in a relevant field of study from an accredited institution may substitute for up to 30 of the required 90 credits.
+• A master’s degree in a relevant field of study from an accredited institution, including UW, may substitute for up to 30 of the required 90 credits.
 No other transfer credits are allowed for doctoral programs.
 Transfer credits may not be applied towards the dissertation or culminating experience requirement.

-With the approval of the graduate program, any number of credits applied to a UW master’s degree in the same program may be counted towards doctoral degree requirements.
+• Any number of credits applied to a UW master’s degree in the same program may be counted towards doctoral degree requirements.
 These credits may not be applied towards the dissertation or culminating experience requirement.

 1.1.5 The Practice Doctoral Degree